jasoncolburne/arad/documentation/development/setup.md

 arad $ scripts/local nomad-apply local
 ```

-The last thing you need to do to test locally with nomad is put this line in /etc/hosts:
+The last thing you need to do to test locally with nomad is add this line in /etc/hosts:

 ```
-<your network interface ip address> arad-local.org
+127.0.0.1 arad-local.org
 ```

 That should be it!
 We haven't made code syncing work in Nomad yet.